lagbolt/library/TechServices.md

 Comparing the FCPL and Goodreads pages, it's clear that the Goodreads page is more active, with fresher content, inviting the user to interact with it.
 It also, incidentally, advertises a few key Goodreads features, like the ability to add books to lists and the ability to rate them.

-How can a landing page be more than a page of cover images?
-How can a landing page help promote the catalog?
-So the goal for enhancing the FCPL page — and the others like it — should be two-fold:  to make a better, more useful page, and to show patrons something about the catalog.
-This really depends on what patrons find useful and what they already know about the catalog.
+What service does a web page provide?
+Is it limited to displaying some information, or can it teach patrons something.
+A page can be more than a display of cover images if it teaches patrons something about the catalog, even something as simple as a search.
+This really depends on what patrons already know about the catalog and what they would find useful to learn.
 That's obviously step one in any enhancement project.

 ### Accessibility